runeburner/runeburner.github.io/src/Manual/manual/en/heart.md

-This is the page for heart and it is under construction
+# Heart

+The heart is the core of your army.
+If it dies you die.
+It is also the spawning point of golems and it receives attunement.